 We recently sat down with Blas Giffuni, director of MotionPoint’s Global Growth division, for a Q&A to understand MotionPoint’s perspective on this very important topic.

 MotionPoint: Why should companies consider expanding into new global online markets as they discuss their replatforming process?

 Blas: When it comes to serving new markets, a company’s brand, vision, growth strategy and market share are mission-critical for sustained success.
-For instance, if a brand’s vision is to be recognized worldwide for being a pan-European company, then it must align its online presence with that vision, and serve users in the same language they speak.
+For instance, if a brand's vision is to be recognised worldwide for being a pan-European company, then it must align its online presence with that vision, and serve users in the same language they speak.

 It's true that some global brands can use global marketing campaigns-and reach a sizeable audience-using advertisements and promotional assets published in just one language.
-In fact, some don't use language at all; think of perfume ads.
+In fact, some don't use language at all; think of perfume adverts.